 Referees may wear only the gold primary jersey or the black/white-, blue/black-, or red/black-striped alternate jerseys, and may wear only the approved socks.
 No other colors will be worn without express permission of the USSF.
-If the uniform colors worn by a goalkeeper and the referee or by a team (or both teams) and the referee are similar enough to invite confusion, the referee must attempt to have the goalkeeper or the team(s) change to different colors.
-If there is no way to resolve the color similarity, then the referee (and the assistant referees) must wear the colors that conflict least with the players.
+If the uniform colors worn by a goalkeeper and the referee or by a team (or both teams) and the referee are similar enough to invite confusion, the goalkeeper or the team(s) must change to different colors.
+Only if there is no way to resolve the color similarity, must the referee (and the assistant referees) wear the colors that conflict least with the players.
 Referees and assistant referees must wear the same color jerseys and the same style of socks, and all should wear the same length sleeves.
 The referee uniform does not include a hat, cap, or other head covering, with the exception of religious head covering.
 Referees must wear the badge of the current registration year.